svitlana2299/Nagini_team/nagini_bot/README.md

 # Nagini_team

-Hello, you are greeted by the Personal assistant bot, made by the "Nagini" development team. pip_package
+Hello, you are greeted by the Personal assistant bot, made by the "Nagini" development team.
-To install a pip package, you can use the pip install command.
-Ways to install this pip package:
-Installation from the specified file:

-Open a command prompt or terminal.
-Navigate to the folder where the .whl or .tar.gz package file is located.
-Run the pip install package_file command, where package_file is the name of the package file.

-Installing from a local directory:

-Open a command prompt or terminal.
-Navigate to the root folder of the project that contains setup.py.
-Run pip install ., which will install the package using setup.py in the current directory.

-Installing from the specified Git repository:

-Open a command prompt or terminal.
-Run pip install git+https://github.com/user/repo.git where https://github.com/user/repo.git is the link to your Git repository with the package

 The personal assistant console program can implement the following functionality:

 1. Contact book